An acronym meaning “as amended by.” It is used to indicate that legislation has been changed by an amendment.

 The written permanent law formally enacted by the legislature.

-The Governor's disapproval of a bill passed by the General Assembly.
-Unless overridden by a three-fifths vote of the total membership of each house, a veto prevents a bill from becoming law.
+The Governor’s disapproval of a bill passed by the General Assembly.
+Unless overridden by a three-fifths vote of the total membership of each Chamber, a veto prevents a bill from becoming law.

 An oral expression of the members of the House when an amendment is presented.
 Members respond “aye” or “nay.”
 The Speaker determines which side prevails.
 Under House Rule 39(d), any member can request a roll call vote be taken instead of a voice vote.

 The minimum number of votes required by the Delaware Constitution for a piece of legislation to pass one or both Chambers (See “Simple Majority” and “Super Majority”).